-(Excludes lymphoma and leukemia M9590 - M9993 and Kaposi sarcoma M9140)
+(Excludes lymphoma and leukemia M9590 - M9992 and Kaposi sarcoma M9140)

 - Rule M6 Abstract multiple primariesii when the patient has a subsequent tumor after being clinically disease-free for greater than three years after the original diagnosis or last recurrence. - Note 1: Clinically disease-free means that there was no evidence of recurrence on follow-up. - Scans are NED - Urine cytology is negative - All other work-up is NED - Note 2: When there is a recurrence less than or equal to three years of diagnosis, the "clock" starts over.
 The time interval is calculated from the date of last recurrence.
 In other words, the patient must have been disease-free for greater than three years from the date of the last recurrence. - Note 3: When it is unknown/not documented whether the patient had a recurrence, default to date of diagnosis to compute the time interval. - Note 4: The physician may state this is a recurrence, meaning the patient had a previous kidney tumor and now has another kidney tumor.
 Follow the rules; do not attempt to interpret the physician's statement. - Note 5: The location and histology of the subsequent tumor is irrelevant.
 Kidney tumors that occur more than 3 years apart are always multiple primaries. - Rule M7 Abstract multiple primariesii when separate/non-contiguous tumors are two or more different subtypes/variants in Column 3, Table 1 in the Equivalent Terms and Definitions. - Note 1: The tumors may be subtypes/variants of the same or different NOS histologies. - Same NOS: Clear cell renal cell carcinoma (ccRCC) 8310/3 and papillary renal cell carcinoma 8260/3 are both subtypes of renal cell carcinoma NOS 8312/3 but are distinctly different histologies.
 Abstract multiple primaries. - Different NOS: Pleomorphic rhabdomyosarcoma 8901/3 is a subtype/variant of rhabdomyosarcoma 8900/3; large cell neuroendocrine carcinoma 8013/3 is a subtype of small cell neuroendocrine tumor 8041/3.
 They are distinctly different histologies.
-Abstract multiple primaries. - Note 2: Abstract multiple primaries when you have any of the following combinations (all coded 8311): - MiT family translocation renal cell carcinoma - Succinate dehydrogenase-deficient renal cell carcinoma (SDHD) - Hereditary leiomyomatosis and renal cell carcinoma-associated renal cell carcinoma (HLRCC)
+Abstract multiple primaries. - Note 2: Abstract multiple primaries when you have any of the following combinations (all coded 8311): - MiT family translocation renal cell carcinoma and Hereditary leiomyomatosis - MiT family translocation renal cell carcinoma and Renal cell carcinoma-associated renal cell carcinoma - MiT family translocation renal cell carcinoma and Succinate dehydrogenase-deficient renal cell carcinoma (SDHS) - Hereditary leiomyomatosis and Succinate dehydrogenase-deficient renal cell carcinoma (SDHS) - Renal cell carcinoma-associated renal cell carcinoma and Succinate dehydrogenase-deficient renal cell carcinoma (SDHS)

-(Excludes lymphoma and leukemia M9590 - M9993 and Kaposi sarcoma M9140)
+(Excludes lymphoma and leukemia M9590 - M9992 and Kaposi sarcoma M9140)